 What Separates AI Talent Acquisition Leaders from Laggards?

 Gartner predicts that by 2028, 30% of recruitment teams will rely on AI agents for high-volume hiring and early-stage tasks.
-But by 2030, half of enterprises will face irreversible skill shortages in critical roles, according to Gartner's 2025 talent acquisition research.
-The organizations that adopt AI now will have years of data, refined processes, and trained teams when that shortage hits.
+But by 2030, half of enterprises will face irreversible skill shortages in critical roles, according to Gartner’s 2025 talent acquisition research.
+Employers that adopt AI now will have years of data, refined processes, and trained teams when that shortage hits.
 Those who wait will be starting from scratch.

 Three things separate TA leaders who succeed with AI from those who don’t: